There may be occasions when your ability to study and complete assessments/examinations is affected by circumstances beyond your normal control.

 If you have a complaint regarding an exam, it is advised that you approach the Head of Department to discuss the issue and the options available.
 You may also want to submit an Exceptional Circumstances formto explain the situation to the Examinations and AssessmentTeam.

 The Postgraduate Admissions Officer – Virginia Soriano-Chico is the main contact for queries regarding Postgraduate programmes.
-You are able to meet with her through the Languages and Social Sciences Reception – MB775 or alternatively, you may email her at: firstname.lastname@example.org
+You may email her at: firstname.lastname@example.org

 Browser does not support script.